How to make log structures: Examples

 \subsubsection{Log deformations of $X^\dagger/k^\dagger$}

-Consider the family of surfaces over $\AA^1$ --- with coordinate $t$ --- given by the equations
+Consider the family of surfaces over $\AA^1$ with coordinate $t$ given by the equations

 in $\PP^4 \times \AA^{1}$.
 Note the following: \begin{enumerate}[(1)] \item Together with the projection $\pi \colon \foX \to \AA^1$ the equations represent a flat deformation --- in fact, a smoothing --- of the surface $X=\foX_0$.
 The general fibre is a del Pezzo surface of degree~$4$: a smooth intersection of two quadrics in $\PP^4$. \item Denote by $i \colon X \hookrightarrow \foX$ the natural inclusion.
 The total space $\foX$ is endowed with a natural (singular!)~divisorial log structure $\foM_{\foX, X}$; let us denote by $\foX^\dagger$ the corresponding log scheme.
 Similarly, let $(\AA^1)^{\dagger}$ be $\AA^1$ together with the divisorial log structure from $t=0$.
 There is an obvious morphism of log schemes $\pi^\dagger \colon \foX^\dagger \to (\AA^1)^{\dagger}$ which when pulled back to $X$ gives a log structure $X^\dagger/k^\dagger$.
-The conflict of notation will be resolved momentarily when we see that this log structure is the same one that we defined above.
-The wall functions (a.k.a. scattering functions) for this log structure on $X$ can be easily read from the equations; they are:
+The conflict of notation will be resolved momentarily when we see that this log structure is the same one that we defined above in \S \ref{delPezzo}.
+The slab sections for this log structure on $X$ can be easily read from the equations; they are: